imca-cat/el-profile-activator-extension/README.md

 In order to activate extension, you cannot include it into ```<build><extensions>``` element, because profile activation is done before it would be activated.
 So you need to copy following files into *$MAVEN_HOME/lib/ext*:

-* el-profile-activator-extension.jar (available in target directory)
+* profile-activation-advanced.jar (available in target directory)
 * mvel2-${version} (available http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.mvel%22%20AND%20a%3A%22mvel2%22, substitute with latest version)

 To profit from new activation, add following in your pom.xml: